Dental Services

 Tooth whitening

 Whitening or bleaching your teeth can dramatically improve your smile in a very short time.
-For teeth that are grey, yellow or dull, we offer an advanced whitening system which will give a brighter, whiter smile instantly.
+For teeth that are grey, yellow or dull, we offer an advanced teeth whitening system which will give a brighter, whiter smile instantly.

 Porcelain Veneers

 In as little as two visits, almost anyone can have a perfect smile make-over with veneers.
-Whether veneers are needed for crooked, malformed or mis-aligned teeth, the smile created will be completely natural and beautiful!
+Whether veneers are needed for crooked, malformed or mal-aligned teeth, the smile created will be completely natural and beautiful!
 Using the best quality materials with up-to-date dental technology, porcelain veneers will transform an unsightly smile.

 Dental Implants (Restorations)